Well, That's Over With

 As I made it through the final chute, I was a bit disoriented.
 I was so cold and tired I couldn't see straight, but I knew I needed to do something to get some calories in me and warm myself up.
 I saw people walking around with thermal blankets but couldn't find where they were getting them from.
 Eventually I found them and immediately wrapped one around my shoulders.
 It helped keep the biting wind off of my back and some of my heat in.
 I then grabbed a banana and a granola bar and looked for a place to sit down to try to open up my treats, knowing full well that my hands were too numb to do any opening on the fly.

 I found a place out of the wind and got my phone out and called The Wife to let her know where I was.
 She found me and opened my granola bar for me and gave me her jacket.
 By that point I was shivering uncontrollably.
 I did not partake in any of the post-race activities.
 We made a beeline directly for the car, which was easier said than done.
 I was walking pretty slowly and had some trouble navigating the flight of stairs we had to descend to get to the parking lot.

 Once in the car, I changed out of my race clothes and into a fresh outfit.
 I immediately felt better, which is great, because due to the road closures it took us 45 minutes to get out of the city and another 35 minutes after that to get home.

-By far the highlight of the day was the waffles that Jenny made for me.
+By far the highlight of the day was the waffles that The Wife made for me.
 For some reason I was craving some waffles and she made some delicious ones with nuts and fresh fruit and whipped cream.

 I would definitely run another marathon to get some more of those waffles.
 Though, next time I'll re-examine my training plan and make sure that I run a race without bonking like I did.